Why Is Alexanderplatz Famous? A Local Explains

 GE Why is Alexanderplatz Famous 11

-The tallest building in Germany at 368 m is the iconic TV Tower.
+The tallest building in Germany, at 368 m, is the iconic TV Tower.
 The viewing experience from its observation deck provides some of the best panoramic vistas of the city.
-From 10 am to 10 pm, you can fast-track your way to the top and enjoy the view, or better yet dine at the restaurant where they offer breakfast, afternoon tea or sunset dinner.
+From 10 am to 10 pm, you can fast-track your way to the top and enjoy the view.

 Neptune Fountain (Neptunbrunnen)